Blogger Logo

 Blogger Emblem

-The inscription was made in a font close to Kyrial Sans Pro Bold in the first logos, with more elongated letters and a flat heel “L.” It is also similar to the Info Disp Semibold Roman typeface designed by Erik Spiekermann.
+The inscription was made in a font similar to Kyrial Sans Pro Bold in the first logos, with more elongated letters and a flat-heeled “L.” It is also similar to the Info Disp Semibold Roman typeface designed by Erik Spiekermann.
 For the current version, the designers chose Sequel Sans Head Roman.

 Blogger Symbol

 The trademark palette of this site is orange-sand # ff561c combined with white.
-In the beginning, it was also dark blue, but now it has been replaced by ash gray.
+In the beginning, it was also dark blue, but now it has turned ash gray.